GPurgatorio/Master-Computer-Science-ICT/README.md

 </p>

 With the increased focus on east-west data transfer the three-tier design architecture is being replaced with Spine-Leaf design.
 The switches are divided into 2 groups, the leaf switches and spine switches.
 Every leaf switch in a leaf-spine architecture connects to every switch in the network fabric.
 In that topology the **Link Aggregation Control Protocol (LACP) is used**.
 It provides a method to control the bundling of several physical ports together to form a single logical channel.
-Every switch's first two ports are reserved to create a link with a twin switch (a loop is created, but the OS is aware of that and it avoids it).
-NExt ports are the ones used to create a link with leaf switches.
+The first two ports of every switch are reserved to create a link with a twin switch (a loop is created, but the OS is aware of that and it avoids it).
+Next ports are the ones used to create links with leaf nodes.
 The bandwidth is aggregated (i.e. 2*25 Gbps), but it's still capped to 25 Gbps because the traffic goes only from one way to the other each time (think this is not right, it shouldn't be capped).

 - fixed form factor (non modular switches)
 - active-active redundancy
 - loop aware topology (no links disabled).
 - interconnect using standard cables (decide how many links use to interconnect spines with leaves and how many others link to racks).

 With this architecture it's possible to turn off one switch, upgrade it and reboot it without compromising the network.
-I lose half the bandwidth in the process, but the twin switch keeps the connection alive.
+Half of the bandwidth is lost in the process, but the twin switch keeps the connection alive.

-A tipical configuration of the ports and bandwidth of the leaves is:
+A typical configuration of the ports and bandwidth of the leaves is:
 - one third going upwards and two thirds going downwards
 - 48 ports 10 Gbps each, 6 ports 40 Gbps each
 - or 48 ports 25 each, 6 ports 100 each